You are here:

 Used on workstations and machines to identify workpieces, components and labels.
 Typical grades: Zebra FS10 / FS20, Datalogic Matrix 120 / 220.

-Advanced industrial scanners
+Medium-range industrial scanners

 Designed for DPM, OCR, high speed and simultaneous reading of multiple codes.
 Typical grades: Zebra FS40 / FS42 / FS70, Datalogic Matrix 320.

-High resolution scanners for tunnels and gates
+Advanced high resolution scanners for tunnels and gates

 Build multi-camera architectures for sorting plants and tunnels.